guyinatuxedo/ctf/README.md

 + shellphish_how2heap/first_fit: Block reuse after free
 + shellphish_how2heap/fastbin_dup: Double Free to return same pointer twice
 + shellphish_how2heap/fastbin_dup_into_stack: Double Free to return same ptr twice, use that to return return stack ptr from malloc
++ shellphish_how2heap/fastbin_dup_consolidate: Double free to same ptr twice, allocate large chunk in between to move ptr out of fastbin list to pass malloc() check